runfinch/finch-website/docs/docs/managing-finch/macos/disk-management.md

 finch image prune --all
 ```

+!!! note
+      Running `finch system prune` cleans up unused containers, images, volumes, and networks inside the VM, but it
+      does **not** reduce disk usage on the host OS.
+To reclaim the freed space on your Mac, follow these steps:

+    Log in to the VM shell:

+    ```bash
+    export LIMA_HOME=/Applications/Finch/lima/data
+    /Applications/Finch/lima/bin/limactl shell finch
+    ```

+    Run fstrim inside the VM:

+    ```bash
+    sudo fstrim -v /mnt/lima-finch
+    ```

 ### Increasing the size of the Data Disk

 To expand the virtual machine disk size above 50GB, you can use the Finch VM disk resize command.